03 Jul, 2025

 The answer might surprise you.
 It is India.
 In our country, oral cancer is the most common cancer among men, and among women, it is the third most common cancer.

 Oral cancer, or mouth cancer, is a type of head and neck cancer that affects the tissues of the mouth and oral cavity.
 It occurs when cells present in the mouth or throat region start dividing abnormally and form a tumor.
-Although treatable, this condition can be life-threatening if it is not diagnosed in the early stages and managed appropriately.

-57.5% of the world’s oral cancer cases are reported in India.
-The average age for an oral cancer diagnosis in our country is around 50.
 Another shocking observation is that about 60–80% of oral carcinoma patients see a doctor in the advanced stage.
 This could also be one of the contributing factors to the poor 5-year survival rates for oral carcinoma in India.

-Another contributing factor to the increased oral carcinoma incidence is the lack of awareness among our country's population.
 A survey found that a large percentage of participants did not know that cancer could occur in the head and neck region, and the most common cause is tobacco.
-Therefore, in the case of oral cancer, it is not just the incidence that is alarming but also ignorance.
+Therefore, in the case of oral cancer, it is not just the incidence that is alarming, but also the ignorance.

 There are different types of oral cancer based on the location of the cancer.
 Oral carcinoma can occur in different parts of the mouth, including: